-To use our sandbox environment the only thing you need to change is your API key.
-You'll use a sandbox key rather than a normal API key.
+To use our sandbox environment the only thing you need to change is use a sandbox API key rather than a production API key.
 Sandbox keys always start with

 TEST_ to make it obvious whether you're using a production or sandbox key.

 Other than the API key, everything else is the same.
 So you can easily test and develop your application in the sandbox and then when you're ready to go to production all you need to do is change the API key.

 You won't incur any costs for anything you do in the sandbox.
 This gives your developers the freedom to "kick the tires" and experiement with our API without worrying about costing the company real money.

 Sandbox data is isolated from production data, so anything you create in the sandbox will not be accessible in production, or vice-versa.
 This means you can safely experiement and delete data without affecting your production system.

 Differences in Behavior

 Our sandbox environment matches the production environment as much as possible, but there are a few differences to be aware of: